theKashey/rewiremock/README.md

 [![NPM](https://nodei.co/npm/rewiremock.png?downloads=true&stars=true)](https://nodei.co/npm/rewiremock/)

 Simple es6-friendly mocking library inspired by the best libraries:
 - [mockery](https://github.com/mfncooper/mockery) - the library I like the most.
+Rewiremock is a better mockery.
+- [proxyquire](https://github.com/theKashey/proxyquire) - the one with quite handy API.
+Rewiremock do it better.
 - [mock-require](https://github.com/boblauer/mock-require) - the simplest thing ever.
-- [proxyquire](https://github.com/theKashey/proxyquire) - the one I know better than others.
+Things must not be complex.

 By its nature rewiremock has same behavior as Mockery.
 But it can behave like others too.
-It covers _any_ cases.
+It covers _any_ case.
 It is the right way to mock your dependencies or perform dependency injection.

 Rewiremock is an evolution of lessons I learned from: